 Penn offers a monthly payment plan option to all students.
-The plan allows families to pay educational expenses over ten months (May through February) with no interest.
+The plan allows families to pay educational expenses over five months per semester with no interest.
 The monthly payment plan is for the academic year and is not available for students enrolled in summer courses.
-More information can be found about the monthly budget plan on the Student Financial Services website.
+More information can be found about the Penn Payment Plan on the Student Financial Services website.

 Income-driven repayment plans are designed to make paying student loan debt more manageable by reducing the required monthly payment amount.
 One of the following income-driven plans may be right for you:

 - Income-Based Repayment (IBR)

 - Pay As You Earn Repayment (Pay As You Earn)